You may be able to find the answers to many of your questions in existing research reports. The following are some useful sources of information:

 - Occupational Employment and Wage Estimates.
 The OES survey collects occupational employment and wage data for over 750 occupations.

-- Pierce County Wage & Employment Profiles.
-Economic projections and other information specific to Pierce County.
+- Economic projections and other information specific to Pierce County.

 - SOC codes.
 Standard Occupational Classifications (SOC) are the codes used to define job classifications.
 You may need SOC codes to find specific information about professions in the above databases.
 In addition to the SOC code, the site also provides task lists and job responsibilities.